technology-ebay-de/breaking-down-your-react-app-mar2019/README.md

 ## About the Speaker

-Patrick Hund, lead frontend developer, helps React and Node.js conquer the tech stack at eBay in Berlin.
+Patrick Hund, frontend developer and architect, helps React and Node.js conquer the tech stack at eBay in Berlin.
 He has been a professional software developer since 2000 and joined eBay in 2010.
 Notable projects include relaunching the homepage of eBay’s car trading platform
 <a href="https://www.mobile.de/">mobile.de</a> in 2015 and the ongoing rewrite of mobile.de’s automotive online